rabbitmq/rabbitmq-website/site/configure.md

 ### <a id="config-changes-effects" class="anchor" href="#config-changes-effects">When Will Configuration File Changes Be Applied</a>

-`rabbitmq.conf` and `advanced.config` changes take affect after a node restart.
+`rabbitmq.conf` and `advanced.config` changes take effect after a node restart.

 If `rabbitmq-env.conf` doesn't exist, it can be created manually in the location specified by the `RABBITMQ_CONF_ENV_FILE` variable.